QuentinWehkamp/ePaper-clock/README.md

 # ePaper-clock
-Clock for Waveshare 2.7" with raspberry pi
+Clock for Waveshare 2.7" with raspberry pi, with spotify intergration to show what you are playing
-# ePaper-clock with spotify integration